briandoyle81/adventOfCode2022/README.md

 Messy collision-like if statements FTW!

 Part 2 was pretty easy once I read the rules.
 Only the tail counts still!!!

+# Day 10

+Sort of an emulator/opcodes problem.
+Got bit by not DRYing.
+Still didn't dry.